hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 I took the subquery out and started looking into it, but then came another surprise—in isolation, the execution time did not worsen without the join.
 It turned out that when it was a part of a larger query, the join provided some kind of hint to the query optimized, and it chose a better plan.
 TODO: dissect query plan
-So, I ended up with seemingly non-sensical query:
+So, I ended up with seemingly nonsensical query:
 ```sql
 select e2.id,
        mac.field_module_text